Your obligations before, during and whilst housing a lodger.

 How can Legislate help you?

 Legislate is a contracting platform where landlord and letting agencies can create easy-to-understand and legally valid Lodger and Tenancy Agreements on their own terms.
+Legislate's contract templates are lawyer reviewed and up-to-date.
 You can read how to create your first Legislate agreements in our tutorial and watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, please sign up or book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.